Market makers

 Institutional clients

-Institutional clients — including hedge funds, asset managers, family offices, banks, fintechs, and exchanges — access the full product suite through institutional onboarding.
+Institutional clients — hedge funds, asset managers, family offices, banks, fintechs, and exchanges — access the institutional product catalog through institutional onboarding.
 The onboarding process covers KYB verification, fiat access approval, and dedicated account management.
-The institutional product catalog includes OTC Trading, Portfolio Margin (200,000 USDT minimum), Crypto-as-a-Service (CaaS), Wallet-as-a-Service (WaaS), and Custody solutions.
+The catalog includes OTC Trading, Portfolio Margin (200,000 USDT minimum), Crypto-as-a-Service (CaaS), Wallet-as-a-Service (WaaS), and Custody solutions.
 See the Institutional Overview for the full product matrix and the Institutional Onboarding guide for the step-by-step process.
 Contact institutional@whitebit.com to begin the onboarding process.REST vs. WebSocket decision matrix

 What’s Next